 We were incorporated in 2006 and originally operated as an advertising services company.
 Our business has evolved several times since then.
-For example, we sold our advertising business to IAC/InterActiveCorp in 2012 to focus on becoming a platform that puts businesses in control of their facts online with brand-verified answers in search.
+For example, we sold our advertising business to IAC/InterActiveCorp in 2012 and over the following years have become a platform that puts businesses in control of their facts online with brand-verified answers in search.
 Many of the most popular features of our platform have only been launched in the past few years.

 As a result of our limited operating history and recent changes to our platform and our sales model, our ability to forecast our future operating results is limited and subject to a number of uncertainties, including our ability to plan for and model our future growth.
 The dynamic nature of our business and our industry may make it difficult to evaluate our current business and future prospects, and as a result our historical performance should not be considered indicative of our future performance.
 We have encountered and will encounter risks and uncertainties frequently experienced by growing companies in rapidly changing industries, such as the risks and uncertainties described herein.
+In addition the impacts of COVID-19 on our business and industry are uncertain and introduce additional uncertainty to our forecasts of future operating results.
 If our assumptions regarding these risks and uncertainties are incorrect or change due to changes in our industry, or if we do not address these risks successfully, our operating and financial results could differ materially from our expectations and our business could suffer.

-We have recently experienced rapid growth and significant changes to our organization and structure and may not be able to effectively manage such growth.
+We have experienced rapid growth and significant changes to our organization and structure and may not be able to effectively manage such growth.

 Our headcount and operations have grown substantially in recent years.
-We increased the number of our full-time employees from over450 as of January 31, 2016 to over 1,200 as of October 31, 2019 and have hired several members of our senior management team in recent years.
+We increased the number of our full-time employees from over 450 as of January 31, 2016 to over 1,200 as of January 31, 2020 and have hired several members of our senior management team in recent years.

 We believe that our corporate culture has been a critical component of our success.
 We have invested substantial time and resources in building our team and nurturing our culture.
 As we expand our business and operate as a public company, we may find it difficult to maintain our corporate culture while managing our personnel growth.
 Any failure to manage our anticipated growth and organizational changes in a manner that preserves the key aspects of our culture could hurt our chance for future success, including our ability to recruit and retain personnel and effectively focus on and pursue our corporate objectives.
+Furthermore, as a result of the COVID-19 pandemic, our corporate culture may be difficult to maintain as all our global offices are closed and all employees globally work from home.

-In addition, to manage the expected growth of our headcount, customer-base and operations, we will need to continue to improve our information technology infrastructure and our operational, financial and management systems and procedures.
+In addition, to manage the growth of our headcount, customer-base and operations, we will need to continue to improve our information technology infrastructure and our operational, financial and management systems and procedures.
 We have implemented many of these systems and procedures only recently, and they may not work as we expect or at all.
 Our anticipated additional headcount and capital investments will increase our costs, which will make it more difficult for us to address any future revenue shortfalls by reducing expenses in the short term.
 However, to the extent we cannot scale our information technology infrastructure, we will continue to rely on manual processes that are costly, inefficient and subject to error.